avinash04/spring-petclinic-main/readme.md

    Follow steps on : <a href="https://www.jfrog.com/confluence/display/JFROG/Getting+Started+with+Artifactory+as+a+Docker+Registry#GettingStartedwithArtifactoryasaDockerRegistry-GettingStartedwithArtifactoryProOn-Prem">Getting Started with Artifactory as a Docker Registry</a>

 4) Create DockerFile
-   - Create DOckerFile which has maven, java support to create docker image
+   - Create DockerFile which has maven, java support to create docker image
    - Copy generated jar to docker image and include entrypoint to run application
    - Change tomcat default port (option in case 8080 already used)

 5) Create Jenkinsfile
    - Create Jenkinsfile and add scripts to run pipeline (we can use pipeline syntax in jenkin for reference)
    - Checkout specific branch to build the code
-   - Add maven task packgae which will compile, run tests (Use maven name defined in step 1 and Step 2)
+   - Add maven task packgae which will compile, run tests (Use maven name defined in step 1)
-   - Resolve the dependencies against Artifactory (Step 3)
+   - Resolve the dependencies against Artifactory
    - Deploy artifacts to local JFrog artifactory
    - Build Docker Image
    - Push Docker Image
-   - Publish image using docker registry with build number used as tag (sample tag: $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:47)
+   - Publish image using docker registry with build number used as tag (sample tag: $ARTIFACTORY_REGISTRY/spring-petclinic-2.4.6:21)
    - Send Email Notification

 6) Additional Code changes